-"Our results point to the importance of keeping an eye on patients who experienced severe infections that require hospitalisation because of an increased risk for cardiovascular disease, not just in connection with the infection, but also in the years to come," says Cecilia Bergh, researcher at Örebro University and principal author of an article now published in the European Journal of Preventive Cardiology.
+"Our results point to the importance of keeping an eye on patients who experienced severe infections that require hospitalisation because of an increased risk for cardiovascular disease, not just in connection with the infection, but also in the years to come," says Cecilia Bergh, researcher at Örebro University and lead author of an article now published in the European Journal of Preventive Cardiology.

 Cardiovascular disease is a collective term for diseases that affect the heart and blood vessels and includes diagnosis such as myocardial infarction and stroke, some ending in death.